microchip-pic-avr-examples/attiny1627-curiosity-nano-pga-demo-mplab-mcc/README.md

 ## Operation

 The ATtiny1627 contains a capacitive-based PGA that is capable of amplifying small signals in order to improve signal resolution in the ADC.
-For this demo, the internal signal VDD/10 is measured.
+For this demonstration, the internal signal `VDD/10` is measured.
 However, using MPLAB Code Configurator (MCC), the positive input channel can be changed to an external pin.
+Any signal applied to this pin should not exceed the maximum ratings specified in the datasheet.

-Note: if any changes are made to the MCC, the configuration must be re-generated to change the API's behavior.
+**Note: If any changes are made to the MCC, the configuration must be re-generated to change the API's behavior.**

 ![Positive Input Multiplexer Setting](./images/ADC_input.PNG)
 *Figure 1 - Positive Input Multiplexer Setting*